vmware/singleton/content/en/docs/overview/singleton-sdk/Angular Client Introduction/localized-component-mixin.md

 With the English sources isolated to a single type of file, we can easily write a script that collects all the English and dumps it into a JSON file for passing it to the translation team.

-The @vmw/ngx-vip library provides a script called collect-mixin-source which will find all files in your project that end in .l10n.ts and pass them through the TypeScript compiler and send them to VIP for translation.
+The @vmw/ngx-vip library provides a script called collect-mixin-source which will find all files in your project that end in .l10n.ts and pass them through the TypeScript compiler and send them to singleton for translation.

 ##### **Command line arguments description**